openvinotoolkit/model_server/docs/model_server_rest_api.md

   "error": <error message>|<string>
 }
 ```
-When operation succeeded HTTP response status code should be
+When operation succeeds HTTP response status code is
   - `201` when config file was reloaded
   - `200` when reload was not required, already applied or OVMS was started in single model mode
 When operation fails, HTTP response status code is 412.